PlayPratz/TraceIT/README.md

 + At the storage areas of every stake holder, there is a chance that products of different batches are grouped together.
 Hence, tracing and tracking of product batches becomes a hassel.

 ## Concept <a name="concept"/>
-The idea is the design a system that can keep track of the flow of goods from pallets to cartons to individual products.
+The idea is to design a system that can keep track of the flow of goods from pallets to cartons to individual products.

 ### Manufacturing and storing in a Warehouse
 + Once units are created, the container is scanned and then a product is scanned.
 Then the container is filled with products from the same batch.
 As a result, that container is mapped to the current batch of products.